 - In any public place

 All compassion center employees must be at least 21 years old, live in Delaware, and cannot have been convicted by of a misdemeanor-level drug offense in the last five years.
 Additionally, the individual cannot have been convicted of any felony-level offense.

-Is Drug testing for marijuana legal in Delaware?Unless the employer is going to lose money to state regulation and laws, employers cannot discriminate, upon hire or during the patient's employment, against an employee solely for being a medical marijuana patient.
+Unless the employer is going to lose money to state regulation and laws, employers cannot discriminate, upon hire or during the cardholder's employment, against an employee solely for being a medical marijuana cardholder.
 This does not, however, require an employer to allow the use of marijuana on the job, nor does it stop an employer from assessing if someone is intoxicated while at work by taking a drug test.

-Is Delivery legal?Delivery from a compassion facility to a patient does appear to be legal.
+Delivery from a compassion facility to a cardholder does appear to be legal.
 During the transportation, all products must be kept in original packaging and sealed, with a description of the product and date.

-How to pay for marijuana in Delaware dispensaries?Delaware allows marijuana to be purchased with cash or debit card.
+Delaware allows marijuana to be purchased with cash or debit card.
 The continued illegal status of marijuana on the federal level keeps credit and many financial services from being legally used in dispensary locations.

 In December 2015, over four years after the medical marijuana program became law, lawmakers in the state again voted to reform laws specific to marijuana, this time removing many of the criminal penalties for possession or use of marijuana for adults 21 and older.

 Cardholders and their primary caregiver are able to possess no more than six ounces at any one time.
 Additionally, a compassion center may sell no more than three ounces to a cardholder or caregiver every fourteen days.